 In the recent past, there have been talks about dental practitioners engaging Instagram influencers for Invisalign marketing among other dental products.
-Even though the use of such influencers for marketing has contributed to an increased customer base as well as their website visitation traffic.
-I discovered that some dental practices that use traditional strategies such as SEO (Search Engine Optimization) digital marketing to rank highly on the various search engines had exemplary performance as well.
-As of now, all of us usually turn to the internet for various solutions to our problems.
-Dentistry isn’t any different, the dental clinics’ website that ranks the best is most likely to attract a lot of visitation traffic and subsequently clients as well as revenue for the various keywords.
+Even though the use of such influencers for marketing has contributed to an increased customer base as well as their website visitation traffic, by far the greater success is that some dental practices use “traditional: strategies such as dental SEO (Search Engine Optimisation) as the primary digital marketing tool to rank high on various search engines – delivering an exemplary performance in revenue gains.
+All of us turn to the internet for various solutions to our problems.
+Dentistry isn’t any different, so the dental clinics’ website that ranks the best is most likely to attract a lot of visitation traffic and subsequently clients as well as Return on Investment (ROI) for the various keywords.

 Research has shown that when people are searching for various things on the internet, they rarely scroll to the bottom of the Search Engine Result Pages (SERPs) before clicking on a link.
 The higher your website ranks, the higher the chances of scoring more visitors who can be then converted into leads or patients for your dental clinic.
-Furthermore, Google has made numerous updates in its search algorithm which ensures the most relevant, quality solutions are displayed for the various keywords.
+Furthermore, Google has made thousands of updates in its search algorithms which ensure the most relevant, quality solutions are displayed for the various keywords.
 This ensures customers’ satisfaction and trust in the top-ranking pages which are a plus for the clinic if the website is among the top of the search results.
-All in all, failing to optimize the clinic’s website would be a total waste of potential clients which you would have otherwise scored and regardless of how skilled a dentist you are if people cannot easily access you they are likely to head straight to your less qualified competitors.
+All in all, failing to optimise your dental clinic’s website is a total waste of potential clients which you would have otherwise scored and regardless of how skilled a dentist you are, if people cannot easily access you they are likely to head straight to your less-qualified competitors.

 Basic SEO tips for dental practitioners

-Most of the dentists I have interacted with are usually quite preoccupied with offering quality dental services and as a result, their websites get minimal attention.
-I usually advise such professionals to outsource their website optimization to SEO experts however if you can spare some time to invest on the website a few SEO tips which you should consider include;
+Most of the dentists we have interacted with are usually quite preoccupied with offering quality dental services and as a result, their websites get minimal attention.
+We usually advise such professionals to outsource their website optimisation to SEO experts however if you can spare some initial time to invest in your website, a few SEO tips which you should consider include:

 i.
 Listing on Google Maps and local search (previously called Google Places, now called Google My Business (GMB))

 The creation and maintaining of accurate information on your local listing is a powerful way of boosting your visual presence through dental SEO you can do at home, helping your prospective customers to locate the clinic.
 The goal is always to get new customers to your business and keep those which you already have coming back for your services.
-Ensure the clinics google maps address, business hours and contact information are captured accurately to make it easy for clients to make an appointment and effectively plan their visits.
+Ensure the dental clinic’s Google maps address, business hours and contact information are captured accurately to make it easy for clients to make an appointment and effectively plan their visits.
 It also clarifies whether your dental clinic is in Sydney, Melbourne, Perth, Brisbane, Adelaide, Canberra or Ungarie!

 ii.
 Use relevant keywords

-Essentially keywords, are terms that people use when searching for information on the internet.
-Keyword research is, therefore, a very crucial part of optimization and dentists researching hundreds of SEO keywords are more likely to differentiate individuals looking for information from those looking for services and position themselves as the best solution.
+Essentially keywords are terms that people use when searching for information on the internet.
+Keyword research is, therefore, a very crucial part of search engine optimisation and dentists researching hundreds of dental SEO keywords are more likely to differentiate individuals looking for information from those looking for services and position themselves as the best solution.

 iii.
 Make site mobile-friendly